 4 tablespoons toasted sesame seeds

-Rinse the chicken wings and pat dry.
+Rinse the chicken wings and pat them dry.
 Dust with 2 tablespoons of cornstarch, seasoned with salt and pepper.
-Blend extra cornstarch with chicken broth until smooth.
+Blend the extra cornstarch with chicken broth until smooth.

 Heat oil in a large skillet until very hot.
-Add chicken wings.
-Cook until golden brown and crispy, turning as needed.
-Cover with lid and cook another 10 minutes.
+Add the chicken wings and cook until golden brown and crispy, turning as needed.
+Cover the skillet with a lid and cook for another 10 minutes.